Nathan Healy

 Maryland Electricity Prices

-Maryland electricity costs are rising faster than the national average, impacting household budgets across the state.
+Maryland’s electricity costs are climbing faster than the national average, impacting household budgets across the state.

-Solar panel installation in Maryland helps homeowners generate their own electricity, reducing dependence on increasingly expensive utility power and stabilizing energy costs.
+Solar panels allow homeowners to generate their own electricity, reducing dependence on the grid and providing protection against these rising utility costs.

 Price of Energy: Maryland vs National Average